-Auto Body Repair is a one-year vocational certificate program that prepares you for an entry-level position in the automotive collision repair industry.
+Auto Body Collision Technology is a one-year vocational certificate program that prepares you for an entry-level position in the automotive collision repair industry.
 This career choice is a good match for you if you enjoy working with your hands and seeing a project through to completion.

 As part of your graduation requirements, you have to pass the State of Michigan Unibody Certification.
 You are also encouraged to take the Automotive Service Excellence (ASE) exams given twice a year on campus.
 Many employers require ASE certification, and you can improve your employment potential by passing these tests.